An 18th Century Linen Bedgown

 At about this juncture, a sewing friend sent me a kindly yet superior sort of email, pointing out that paper-stiff is “Exactly how Linen_Should_Be_Cut!!!!!!!!” * but that only about 3% of sewers bother to do it, and I that I should be feeling very proud of myself for going the entire 18 holes worth of stiffening.

-I wrote back to say that besides the sepia stains of the Chilean stuff, the scent of every commercial spray starch I’ve ever tried gives me a headache that all of the time I’m working on the fabric, so THIS had been a special effort.
+I wrote back to say that besides the sepia stains of the Chilean stuff, the scent of every commercial spray starch I’ve ever tried gives me a headache that lasts all of the time I’m working on the fabric, so THIS had been a special effort.
 Expecting such miracles in the future would be optimism of the most outrageous sort.

 I am hoping she was being tongue-in-cheek about what she wrote next, because she wrote back recommending potato starch.
 Put the potato starch, she said, and I quote: “in a spray bottle and spritz.
 It won’t smell at all, and keep your eyes open for insects and rodents!!!” **